Country music legend Kenny Rogers dies at age of 81

-Kenny Rogers, the country musician who had hits like “The Gambler” over a six-decade career, has died at the age of 81, his family announced early Saturday.
+Kenny Rogers, the country musician behind such hits as “The Gambler” and "Lady" over a six-decade career, has died at the age of 81, his family announced early Saturday.

 “Rogers passed away peacefully at home from natural causes under the care of hospice and surrounded by his family,” a statement from SKH Music said.